Give Maloney-Shamie-Hura Vision Institute a phone call at (310) 882-6365

 By David Lauridsen

 It happens to everyone sooner or later: You can’t read a book unless you hold it at arm’s length.
 You have to ask a friend to help you peruse a menu.
 Oliver Besnoin noticed his vision was headed south the day the stock market data he obsessively watches scroll across his computer screen was simply too small to read.
 Even so, he balked at wearing bifocals.
 “I was not ready for that.
-That’s not me,” says the 47-year-old former fasion model, who races motorcycles in his spare time.
+That’s not me,” says the 47-year-old former fashion model, who races motorcycles in his spare time.

 Besnoin’s life suddenly came back into focus last month after he had a surgical procedure called Conductive Keratoplasty, or CK.
 Approved by the FDA on March 16, the new technique uses radio waves to remedy the common age-induced vision loss known as Presbyopia—the inability to decipher small type, which sends baby boomers reaching for their reading glasses.
 Now when he rides his motorcycle, “I can read the instruments better,” says Besnoin, who lives in Hermosa Beach, Calif.